 Many defendants fight vigorously early in the process to obtain a summary judgment in their favor.
 A summary judgment means the court has determined there is no triable issue of fact to be decided, but rather that the issues at hand are a matter of law.
 A summary judgment in favor of the defendant means the lawsuit will not be allowed to proceed to trial.
-Our mesothelioma lawyers know that in these cases, defendants can obtain a summary judgement if it can be shown the plaintiff does not possess and could not reasonably obtain evidence that exposure from the defendant’s asbestos-containing product contributed to the plaintiff’s illness.
+Our mesothelioma lawyers know that in these cases, defendants can obtain a summary judgment if it can be shown the plaintiff does not possess and could not reasonably obtain evidence that exposure from the defendant’s asbestos-containing product contributed to the plaintiff’s illness.

 According to court records, the plaintiff was a former construction worker who had been employed by various firms over the course of his career.
 He asserted his occupational exposure to the defendant’s harmful products occurred starting in the mid-to-late 1950s and continued through the 1990s.
 He was diagnosed with mesothelioma several years after he retired.